jakub530/Flashcards-back/README.md

 3. GET /session

-Retruns all of the sessions owned by a given user.
+Returns all of the sessions owned by a given user.

 4. GET /session/state/:id